MatejaMaric/setup-scripts/README.md

 # About this project

-This script installs my [dotfiles](https://github.com/MatejaMaric/dotfiles) and software I use on Debian 10.
+Scripts in this repository install software that I use and setup my [dotfiles](https://github.com/MatejaMaric/dotfiles).